EN / TH

 Product innovation

-Support for Flood Victims in Chiang Rai and Chiang Mai
+Support for Flood Victims in Southern Thailand (Hat Yai and Narathiwat)

 Objective

-- Support the work of the Mirror Foundation and volunteer networks
+• To support the recovery efforts of the Mirror Foundation and its volunteer network in post-flood restoration.

 From Farm to Flight

 Thai AirAsia supported communities through the From Farm to Flight project, which focused on incorporating community produce into in-flight catering.
 Locally grown Thai produce was processed by GHPs and HACCP certified facilities to ensure quality and safety before being served on flights.
-This year, the Company presented special choices reflective of its effective cooperation with communities.
+The Company presented special choices reflective of its effective cooperation with communities.